neurosnap/erockio/README.md

 * Deployed traceability, molding, defect tracking systems among many others
 * Required start-to-finish involvement in system deployment and maintainence
 * Developed web applications using PHP, Javascript, Node, SQL Server, AWS

-### Reactive Resin Products, Perrysburg OH
-February 2013 - March 2014

-_Position: Software Developer_

 * Maintained CMS for label printing, invoicing, MRP
 * Responsabilities included: web developement, server, hardware, and network management for a 50-70 person manufacturing facility
-* Primarily used Windows Server 2008, SQL Server, Javascript, and PHP

-### Bowling Green State University, Bowling Green OH
-The Center for Teaching and Learning

-February 2008 - August 2011

-_Position: Faculty Consultant_

-* Facilitate workshops on various software programs supports by the university; and
-* Aided faculty and staff on how to use them
-* Made substantial revisions to the website and worked with their CMS extensively
-* Development using PHP, Javascript

-### GamingNews, Remote
-Freelance Employment, Columbus OH

-August 2006 - June 2007

-_Position: CMS Developer_

-* Created a Content Management System (CMS) for a news website; and
-* Maintained the entire web stack: LAMP, PHP, mySQL, and Javascript

 References
 ----------